ton-core/ton-lite-client/README.md

 main()
 ```

-By default LiteClient uses cache for 4 thigs: blocks, blockHeaders, shards, account states at given block.
+By default, LiteClient uses cache for 4 things: blocks, blockHeaders, shards, account states at given block.
 All caches are LRU maps with capacity of 1000 elements.
 If your use case needs different caching strategy - you can bring your own map.

-For example you can cap every map at 100 000 elements:
+For example, you can cap every map at 100 000 elements:
 ```typescript
 const client = new LiteClient({
     engine,